IndrajeetPatil/broomExtra/cran-comments.md

 ## Comments

-- Minor refactoring of internal functions.
+- Minor refactoring of internal functions to depend on `ipmisc` package.
-- Adds two new functions.